akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/softwarestack.md

 ### Wildfly-Camel Subsystem
 There are numerous ways to run Camel.
 Standalone, with Springboot... and with the [Wildfly-Camel Patch](https://github.com/wildfly-extras/wildfly-camel/releases).
 I decided for the latter because the Version 11.0.1 is suited for Wildfly 18.0.1. and comes with Camel 2.25.0

-You may think *You're faint-hearted.
+You may think *You're fainthearted.
 There's this new and shiny version 11.1.0 that even supports Camel 3.1.0!*

 Until you realize that...